 9. Gallbladder Disease and Gallstones

-Consuming alcohol in moderation reduces the risk of both gallbladder disease and gallstones.
+Consuming alcohol in moderation reduces the risk gallbladder disease.
+Also the risk of gallstones.
 Gallbladder dsease is a common cause of emergency room visits.

 10. Kidney Cancer